evonnec/terra_data/README.md

 <h3>System Improvements</h3>

  In the future, system improvements could include implementing Apache Airflow on the ETL instance, as well as implementing a separate instance for Postgres and networking the ETL instance and the Postgres database instances.
-Writing up a mapping of all possible datatypes from csv to sql would prove useful as a lookup tool to determine what to convert the datatypes to for consumption by the database table.
-Pandas is great to manipulate data under a certain size, however with larger sized datasets, scrapping pandas should be explored as well as implementing data partitioning.
-Also dividing up tasks as functions that are called, for a better idea of what to address when some task should fail.
+Writing up a mapping of all possible datatypes from csv to sql would prove useful as a lookup reference to determine what to convert the datatypes to for consumption by the database table.
+Pandas is great to manipulate data under a certain size, however with larger sized datasets, scrapping pandas should be explored in favor of something more robust - as well as implementing data partitioning.
+Also in python, dividing up tasks as functions that are called between .py files, for a better idea of what to address when some task should fail.

 <h4>Additional Guidance</h4>